 Financial Aid Process

 There are many ways to fund your Study Abroad program such as Federal Financial Aid, grants, eligible scholarships, Florida Pre-paid, Bright Futures and student loans.
-It is essential to meet with Allison Costa in Student Financial Affairs (SFA).
+It is essential to meet with yous financial aid advisor in Student Financial Affairs (SFA).
 Use this handy Budget worksheet to calculate and compare the cost of Study Abroad programs.

 After applying to your Study Abroad program, the budget for your program will be used to determine your eligibility for aid.